Ferlab-Ste-Justine/terracd/README.md

 This is a continuous delivery tool for terraform that supports a gitops methodology.

-The tool merge several sources of terraform files together (git repo as well as filesystem), before applying the final result, allowing any files containing secrets (ex: provider, backend, etc) to be separated from the version-controlled files.
+terracd merge several sources of terraform files together (git repo as well as filesystem), before applying the final result, allowing any files containing secrets (ex: provider, backend, etc) to be separated from the version-controlled files.

-The tool runs a single iteration and then exits, relying on an external scheduler like systemd, kubernetes or cron to schedule recurrence.
+terracd runs a single iteration and then exits, relying on an external scheduler like systemd, kubernetes or cron to schedule recurrence.

 # Usage

+## Basics

-The tool expects a file named **config.yml** to be present in its running directory.
+terracd expects a file named **config.yml** to be present in its running directory.

 The file has the following top-level fields:
 - **terraform_path**: Path to the terraform binary